-- Encourage her to explore the sounds toys make (rattle, shaker, piano, banging to objects together).
-All of these introduces her to different sounds and enrich her experiences.
+- Encourage them to explore the sounds toys make (rattle, shaker, piano, banging to objects together).
+All of these introduce them to different sounds and enrich their experiences.

 - Use music as a reward as opposed to screen time or sweets.

 - Enhance your child’s attention incorporating music and songs when learning new concepts.